Leptospirosis is a disease caused by a bacterium that has affinity for kidneys and can also cause reproductive problems.

 - Medicated feed with tetracycline, oxytetracycline or chlortetracycline.
 Medicate during three weeks and repeat the treatment after six weeks.
 Medicate again every six weeks four more times.

 - Strategic Medication.
-Where there is a history of periodic infertility, medicines may be administered in feed just before the time when the disease is expected to start.
+Where there is a history of periodic infertility, in feed medication may be administered just before the time when the disease is expected to start.

 - Inject the sows at weaning with 25mg / kg of streptomycin.
 The boars should be treated with this antibiotic once every six weeks.
 Alternatively use semi-synthetic penicillins.

-- Give vaccines to the reproductive herd at least once every six months with vaccines of multiple strains.
+- Give vaccines to the breeding herd at least once every six months with vaccines of multiple strains.

 - Use potable, uncontaminated water.